SmarterServices/register-blast-api-client/readme.md

-# assessmentCacheLoop
+# register-blast-api-client
 ## Introduction

-This script loops published assessments and sends them off to cache endpoint
+This lib is used as a wrapper around api calls to register blast api

 ## Installation